What is the difference between a home battery and a hybrid inverter?

 Is a hybrid inverter mandatory with a home battery?

-What does a hybrid inverter cost approximately?
+What does a hybrid inverter approximately cost?

-On average between €1500 and €3000 depending on brand and capacity.
+On average between €1500 and €3000, depending on the brand and capacity.

 How long do home batteries and hybrid inverters last?